-The Group's former head office building was sold in January 20222.
-The building is revalued at the sale price in the financial statements, and a gain on revaluation of \$2,133 thousand has been reflected in other comprehensive income.
+The Group's former head office building was sold in January 2022.
+The building was revalued at the sale price in the financial statements in 2021, and a gain on revaluation of \$2,133 thousand was reflected in other comprehensive income.
+This gain was realised in 2022 and removed from other comprehensive income.
+A carry back loss submission was made to HMRC in 2022 and £286k was recognised in the income statement.
 There were no other income or expenses for the year in addition to underwriting and investment gains and losses disclosed above shown in the financial statements of the Group or its subsidiaries.